discipl/core/README.md

 ## Basic Usage

 This ES6 module will export the main interface to use discipl-core.
-You'll have to require connector modules and if they require a node you'll need to configure them which will make them available and used through the main interface.
-Alternatively you can configure the discipl core module to use a discipl node (here).
-By default, this library expects a local discipl node.
+It will automaticly require modules when needed.
+Of course it doesn't install them for you so make sure all connector modules for platforms you want to support are installed.
+Make sure you configure the connector modules within your code before using the discipl core api or rely on the default operation that the connector uses a discipl node (here).
+By default, this library expects a local discipl node but you can set a custom URL.
 The platforms that are made available through this node will be automaticly required and configured.

-Where needed you create a self sovereign identity for a given platform, consisting of a public-private key where the public key is contained in a correspondig DID.
+Where needed you create a self sovereign identity for a given platform, mainly consisting of a public-private key where the public key is contained in a correspondig DID.
 You are responsible for persisting these keys yourself if neccasary.
 If you want to use a previously created identity, you must set it.
 Sometimes however, you do not have to set a identity for instance if you are only going to read information from a public platform.

 Note that self sovereign identities are meant to be relatively short lived and bounded by use case.
 The discipl-4sacan and discipl-law-reg modules are intended to be able to automaticly create ssid's for actors bounded by the actor's usage of use cases within published law and regulations and can let actors choose a connector to keep them safe and automaticly remembered when needed.